Stock market today: Wall Street rises ahead of what is hoped to be the Fed's last rate hike in a while - ExBulletin

 BlackRock strategists are also warning that earnings could come under pressure in the second half of the year as rising worker wages eat away at profit margins.

-The big run in S&P 500 stocks this year also leaves the market looking pricey relative to history, even outside of the big seven stocks that generated most of the gains, according to Doug Ramsey, chief investment officer of Leuthold Group.
+The big run in S&P 500 stocks this year also leaves them looking expensive relative to history, even outside of the big seven stocks that generated most of the gains, according to Doug Ramsey, chief investment officer of Leuthold Group.

 He calls it another chance to buy higher after markets rebounded from the COVID crash of 2020.